Earth hit an unofficial record high temperature this week – and stayed there

 Katharine Hayhoe, The Nature Conservancy chief scientist and a climate scientist at Texas Tech, said: “This is one more reminder of the inexorable upward trend that will only be halted by decisive actions to wean ourselves off fossil fuels, invest in nature, and achieve net zero.”

-Associated Press reporters Edith M. Lederer in New York; Sibi Arasu in Bengaluru, India; Ahmed Hatem in Cairo, Egypt; Baba Ahmed in Bamako, Mali, and Ahmed Mohamed in Nouakchott, Mauritania contributed to this report.
+Associated Press reporters Chris Megerian in Washington; Edith M. Lederer in New York; Sibi Arasu in Bengaluru, India; Ahmed Hatem in Cairo, Egypt; Baba Ahmed in Bamako, Mali, and Ahmed Mohamed in Nouakchott, Mauritania contributed to this report.
 Borenstein reported from Washington, and O’Malley from Philadelphia.